I was one of the first to try the Dyson Corrale hair straightener – here’s what I thought | Marie Claire

 To be clear you still need a combination of heat and tension to straighten hair.
 Heat breaks the hydrogen bonds in the hair while tension reshapes them.

-But I only need to use a much gentler 165 degrees with the Dyson Corrale straightener to iron out any kinks.
+But I only need to use a much gentler 165 degrees with Dyson’s hair straightener to iron out any kinks.
 No singeing.
 No scary clouds of steam coming off the hair.

 I was also shocked that I only needed to run it through each section of hair once for strands that are as smooth as glass.